About me

 - (2004) Philosophy and the Web talk as part of panel at PhiloWeb 2012.

 What is a file format?
-A lot of my work has been focused on defining file formats, the standards around them, and the protocols for negotiating formats for subsequent communication.
+A lot of my work has been in defining file formats, standards around them, protocols for negotiating formats for subsequent communication.

-PDF, the Portable Document Format, was invented by Adobe more than 25 years ago, making it older than the web.
+PDF, the Portable Document Format, was invented by Adobe folks more than 25 years ago—older than the web.
 Perhaps there are things we'd design differently today, but PDF is solid, widely deployed, and actively maintained.
-For many purposes, there's nothing like it.
+For some purposes, there's nothing like it.
 I've helped with some related efforts:

 - RFC8118: updated the registration of "application/pdf" primarily to show the "owner" is now ISO (International Standards Organization) and not Adobe. (also see GitHub repo).